LifeMC/bytecode-version-analyzer/.github/README.md

   However, you can still get partial support on Java 9.
 This because basic versioned JarFile support is added in Java
     9. (The new JarFile constructor accepting Runtime.Version objects.)

+- Preview class files (classes compiled with --enable-preview) are also supported.

+# Limitations/To-do

 ## Not tested for